pugjs/token-stream/README.md

 ### stream.defer(token)

-Put a token on the start of the stream (useful if you need to back track after calling advance.
+Put a token on the start of the stream (useful if you need to back track after calling advance).

 ### stream.lookahead(index)